wp-plugins/formilla-live-chat/readme.txt

 * **Mobile Chat:** Respond to chats from your iPhone, Android, or any smart phone live chat client supporting Google Talk (gtalk).
 Our Google Talk option allows for up to four concurrent chats per chat agent.

-* **Real-time Visitor Monitoring:** Formilla Live Chat real-time visitor monitoring/tracking allows you to see the number of active visitors on your website, and initiate live chats with them.
+* **Real-time Visitor Monitoring ([demo](http://www.Formilla.com/#visitor-monitoring "demo")):** Formilla Live Chat real-time visitor monitoring/tracking allows you to see the number of active visitors on your website, and initiate live chats with them.
 View each visitor's page URL, referring site, new user vs. returning, and more.
 Formilla Live Chat visitor monitoring comes with any of our Premium account packages.

 * **Language Support (International):** Our Language support option allows you to customize the text of the live chat buttons, chat forms, and offline email forms.
 Our Premium packages allow you to customize your live chat widget in any language, including Spanish, French, Indonesian, Portuguese, Chinese, Hindi, Italian, and much more!